MahdiFalaki/LLM-based-PII-Redaction-Tool/README.md

 0. **Prerequisites**

-* A Hugging Face access token for Mistral Model.
+* A Hugging Face access token for Mistral Model (for How to refere to [How To Get Access HF Tokens](https://huggingface.co/docs/hub/en/security-tokens)).

 ```
    export HF_TOKEN="hf_XXXXXXXXXXXXXXXXXXXXXXXX"